datalad-handbook/book/docs/basics/101-102-populate.rst

 Now this might look a bit cryptic (and honestly, tig [#f1]_ makes it look prettier).
-But this tells us the date and time in which a particular author added two PDFs to the directory ``books/``, and thanks to that commit message we have a nice human- readable summary of that action.
+But this tells us the date and time in which a particular author added two PDFs to the directory ``books/``, and thanks to that commit message we have a nice human-readable summary of that action.

 .. container:: toggle